stevedonovan/gentle-intro/modules.md

 	/lib64/ld-linux-x86-64.so.2 (0x00007f3cd4d72000)
 ```
 That 'not found' is because `rustup` doesn't install the dynamic libraries globally.
 We
-can hack our way to happiness, at least on Linux (yes, I know the best solution is a symlink.)
+can hack our way to happiness, at least on Unix (yes, I know the best solution is a symlink.)

 ```
 src$ export LD_LIBRARY_PATH=~/.rustup/toolchains/nightly-x86_64-unknown-linux-gnu/lib